Introduction to GenomicBreaks

 In the genome sequences of N. crassa and P. comata,

-the homologous chromosomes III
+the homologous chromosomes III and 7 have been

 assembled on reverse orientations.
 It is possible to